AuDigitalHealth/ci-medicare-records/README.md

 This repository has the following structure:
 - a resources folder that holds all StructureDefinition resources (e.g. profiles, extensions)
 - an examples folder that holds all example resources
-- an output folder that contains subfolders for each FHIR implementation guide containing the actual implementation guide as a downloadable zip and the extracted files
-- a pages folder that contains the subfolders for each FHIR implementation guide containing the implementation guide specific markdown files e.g. header and footer
+- a pages folder that contains the implementation guide specific markdown files e.g. header and footer
-- multiple JSON control files in the root level folder (e.g. ig-sharedhealthsummary-1.json)
+- single JSON control file in the root level folder
 - repository files, e.g. .gitignore.md, .readme.md and etc.
 - implementation guide build files, e.g. base.html, format.html and etc.